TMayerHub/PeriodicDrivenLindbladSolver/ReadMe.md

 - Parallelized Python implementation for efficient computations.
 - Supports spin-symmetric and general Lindblad operator setups.

+---
+## Install
+  -run requirements.txt
+  -run pip install -e . to run files from any folder in the repository (like test or examples), otherwise always run the python files from the root folder, to use the periodicSolver

 ## Modules and Usage

 This section describes the main classes/modules, their purpose, and how to use them in the solver workflow.

+### 1. `augmented_basis`

+**Purpose:**
+Defines an augmented Fock basis according to the quspin requirements.

 **Key functionality:**
 - Builds augmented Fock basis using QuSpin.